innovation challenge

 Does registration guarantee a competition spot?

-No. Registration does not guarantee a place on the bracket.
+No. Registration does not guarantee admission.
 The center typically receives more entries than available spots.
-Depending on total registrations, either 48 or 64 teams are invited to compete.

 Selection factors include: